varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	- Default: 32768

 	Maximum number of bytes of HTTP backend resonse we will deal with.
 This is a limit on all bytes up to the double blank line which ends the HTTP request.
-	The memory for the request is allocated from the worker workspace (param: sess_workspace) and this parameter limits how much of that the request is allowed to take up.
+	The memory for the request is allocated from the thread pool workspace (param: thread_pool_workspace) and this parameter limits how much of that the request is allowed to take up.

 listen_address
 	- Default: :80